LibertyDSNP/spec/pages/Messages/Validation.md

 The resulting hash would be `0x70ae98439569700ae8328f204ba496e4ac151dc117d08ac217daa15b412641f7`.
 Notice that this hash is generated including spaces and newlines exactly as they appear in the content body.
-The content body must be hashed byte for byte from the response of the URI with absolutely no processing.
+The content body must be hashed byte for byte from the response of the URL with absolutely no processing.